VarunBarad/varunbarad.github.io/_posts/2019-09-30-javascript-30-building-a-drum-kit.md

 ## Conclusion

 Hope I have been able to explain what I learned in today's challenge.
-Hit me up on twitter [@varun_barad][varun-twitter]{:target="_blank"} in case you haven't understood something from this article or you have something new for me to learn.
+Hit me up on twitter [@varun_barad][varun-twitter] in case you haven't understood something from this article or you have something new for me to learn.

-In any case, don't forget to check out the [JavaScript30 challenge][js-30-website]{:target="_blank"} from Wes Bos.
+In any case, don't forget to check out the [JavaScript30 challenge][js-30-website] from Wes Bos.
 It is an awesome way to get some JS confidence.

 [wes-bos-website]: https://wesbos.com
 [js-30-website]: https://javascript30.com